StevenBlack/hackfest/readme.md

 ![Cliques in the network graph](assets/base-concepts-cliques.png)

-What if we score subjects for their prerequisite value, their complexity (the number of its prerequisites), and subtract prerequisite value from complexity score?
+What if we score subjects for their prerequisite value, their complexity (the number of prerequisites), and subtract the complexity score from the prerequisite value?

+In other words, the strategy is to start with the subjects that have the highest prerequisite value, and the lowest complexity.

 This gives us a pretty nice roadmap!
-Let's cover the subjects thet unlock the most other subjects, and are least complex to begin with.

 |   prerequisite (P)  | complexity (C)  | P - C  |
 | ---- | ---- | ---- |